swostikpati/Typerrr/README.md

 ### Swostik Pati

 Swostik implemented majority of the sockets, databases, and user authentication part.
-He had an important role in implementing the typing and race element.
-He also contributed a lot to the front-end designing part.
+He had an important role in implementing the typing test and race element.
+He also contributed a lot to the front-end designing part especially in designing the graphic elements on canva, creating the final wireframe on figma, deciding on the overall theme of the application, and implementing the styling as a whole.
+The documentation is written by Swostik.

 ### Aibar Talip

+Aibar designed the initial wireframe of the application.
+He play-tested several existing applications and had an important role in finding out the problems with the applications and their positive aspects that we later decided to use in our application.
+He also looked into Bcrypt and had an important role in helping with the styling and design decisions.

 ## User Testing